hwayne/learntla/content/introduction/example/_index.md

 Which now runs properly.

 Quick aside: this is closer to testing all possible cases, but isn't testing all possible cases.
 Would the algorithm break if money was, say, 4997?
 If we actually wanted to test all possible cases, we could replace `money \in 1..20` with `money \in Nat`, where `Nat` is the set of natural numbers.
 This is perfectly valid TLA+.
 Unfortunately, it's also something the model checker can't handle.
-TLC can only check a subset of TLA+, and infinite sets aren't part of that.
+TLC can only check a subset of TLA+, and an infinite of initial states isn't in that subset.

 ### TLA+ and Invariants